-ScS, one of the UK’s largest retailers of upholstered furniture and floorings, has renewed its support of the Foundation of Light to help older members of North East communities who are at risk of social isolation.
+ScS, one of the UK’s largest retailers of upholstered furniture and floorings, has renewed its support of the Foundation of Light

+As we start to move out of lockdown restrictions, our work matters now more than ever and we’re working hard to support the most vulnerable and isolated in our communities, through a range of outreach and in-home activities to help people of all ages, and backgrounds, stay connectedScS is a key partner in that work; their support will help us reach more people with life-changing services to help them live happier and healthier of lives.”
+As part of the partnership, ScS team members will be taking an active role in supporting activities, volunteering their time to help by delivering care packages, hosting online quizzes, taking part in gentle seated exercise or helping to lead walks around Sunderland.
 Steve Carson, ScS Chief Executive said: “Our home town is Sunderland – it’s where our company began back in 1894 and nearly 130 years later, the support we give to our local communities is more important than ever.
 Lockdown has been challenging for so many and we’re thrilled to be able to support the Wear Together programme to help bring people together.”

 You can register your interest in taking part in Wear Together by completing your details.